ladderlife/om-css/README.md

 #### `defui`

 Components are defined as in Om Next.
-In addition, om-css provides the `Style` protocol, which you must implement in order to get all the functionality om-css provides.
+In addition, Om-css provides the `Style` protocol, which you must implement in order to get all the functionality Om-css provides.
 This protocol consists of a single function, `style`, which must return a [Garden](https://github.com/noprompt/garden) styles vector.

 In the example shown below, we implement a simple component that declares a style consisting of a single class, `:root`.
 In the component's `render` function, the props passed to React elements need not be JavaScript objects, and may instead be regular Clojure(Script) maps.
-The `:class` prop is special to om-css in the sense that it will be prefixed with the namespace and component name so that there are no clashes between components that declare classes with the same names.
-In our simple example, `:root` will be transformed to `"my_ns_core_SimpleComponent_root"`, and om-css will generate CSS with the same class name.
+The `:class` prop is special to Om-css in the sense that it will be prefixed with the namespace and component name so that there are no clashes between components that declare classes with the same names.
+In our simple example, `:root` will be transformed to `"my_ns_core_SimpleComponent_root"`, and Om-css will generate CSS with the same class name.

 ```clojure
 (ns my-ns.core)